Testosterone Replacement Therapy FAQs

 Q: How can I get legal help with my testosterone replacement claim?

 The complications involved with testosterone drugs, including stroke, heart attack, and cardiac arrest, can have lasting effects and require extensive medical care.
 A product liability lawsuit can allow a patient to receive compensation for any medical costs, lost wages, and pain and suffering caused by testosterone therapy.
 Product liability suits are often complicated affairs, involving medical evidence and expert witnesses.
-As a result, it's in your best interests to contact an experienced attorney for a free initial case evaluation before deciding on a course of action.
+As a result, it's in your best interests to contact an experienced product liability attorney.